What exactly is a Vendor Management System (VMS) and how does it help contingent workforce management?

 How a VMS will benefit your contingent workforce program

-With that in mind, here are just a few of the top benefits a business can realize through the implementation of a VMS:
+Here are the top benefits a business can realize through the implementation of a VMS:

 - Complete visibility into your contingent workforce program